andytudhope/thebluebook/source/canto-xi/perennial-stream.md

 ---
-id: fountain
+id: perennial-stream
-title: Fountain
+title: Perennial Stream
 ---

-## Fountain
+## Perennial Stream

 Growing up, there were two
 pissing manicans by our front door,